MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/basics/product-insights-reports.md

 ---
 # Reports for product insights

-[!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] includes many system reports that you can use to gain insights into how your business is doing.
+Dynamics 365 Customer Engagement (on-premises) includes many system reports that you can use to gain insights into how your business is doing.
 You can use these reports as is or customize them for your needs.
 For more information about customized reports, see [Customize and organize reports](../customize/customize-organize-reports.md).
 The following will provide insights into your product catalog:

 |Description|More information|
 |-----------------|----------------------|